alexzucca90/MagCAMB/README.md

 Patch for CAMB (http://camb.info) that computes CMB anisotropies sourced by Primordial Magnetic Fields (PMF)

 - based on CAMB 2015
-- part of the code is based on a "Magnetic CAMB" version by Richard Shaw, provided by personal communication
+- part of the code is based on a "Magnetic CAMB" version by Richard Shaw, provided by private communication

 INSTALL:
 - Copy-paste the files in your CAMB directory